riasadulhoq/Docker-Fundamentals/README.md

 ### Docker Storage

 Writable Layer - File systems layer and writable layer creates an Union file systems.
-Requires file systems driver.
-Not persistent, cannot be shared with other containers
+Requires file systems driver. **Not persistent**, cannot be shared with other containers

-tmpfs - Fast - Host memory.
-Temporary storage.
-Not persistent, cannot be shared with other containers.
+tmpfs - Fast - Host memory used.
+Temporary storage. **Not persistent**, cannot be shared with other containers.
 Useful for temp, sensitive data

-Bind Mounts - Bind mounts map host's folder to container folder, Not persistent, can be shared with other containers.
+Bind Mounts - Bind mounts map host's folder to container folder, **Persistent**, can be shared with other containers.
 If mapped folder structure does not exist in other host (not managed by Docker), it will not work.

-Volumes - Storage managed by Docker, Persistent, can be shared with other containers as long as no file locking
+Volumes - Storage managed by Docker, **Persistent**, can be shared with other containers as long as no file locking.

 ### Docker Networking